guangzhaoli/arxiv_daily_aigc/README.md

 # Arxiv Daily AIGC

-This is an automated project designed to fetch the latest papers from the Computer Vision (cs.CV) field on arXiv daily, use AI (via the OpenAI API) to filter papers related to image/video/multimodal generation, generate structured JSON data and aesthetically pleasing HTML pages, and finally automatically deploy the results to GitHub Pages via GitHub Actions.
+This is an automated project designed to fetch the latest papers from the Computer Vision (cs.CV) field on arXiv daily, use AI (via the OpenAI API) to classify papers into predefined topics, generate structured JSON data and aesthetically pleasing HTML pages, and finally automatically deploy the results to GitHub Pages via GitHub Actions.

 ## Features

 1.  **Data Fetching**: Automatically fetches the latest papers from the `cs.CV` field on arXiv daily.
-2.  **AI Filtering**: Uses LLM to intelligently filter papers related to image/video/multimodal generation themes and scores the value of the papers across different dimensions.
+2.  **AI Classification & Rating**: Uses LLM to assign each paper to one or more predefined topics (e.g. AIGC, Multimodality, LoRA, Diffusion) and score the value of the papers across different dimensions.
-3.  **Data Storage**: Saves the filtered paper information (title, abstract, link, etc.) as date-named JSON files (stored in the `daily_json/` directory).
+3.  **Data Storage**: Saves the classified paper information (title, abstract, link, etc.) as date-named JSON files (stored in the `daily_json/` directory).
 4.  **Web Page Generation**: Generates daily HTML reports based on the JSON data using a preset template (stored in the `daily_html/` directory) and updates the main entry page `index.html`.
-5.  **Automated Deployment**: Implements the complete process of daily scheduled fetching, filtering, generation, and deployment to GitHub Pages via GitHub Actions.
+5.  **Automated Deployment**: Implements the complete process of daily scheduled fetching, classification, generation, and deployment to GitHub Pages via GitHub Actions.

 ## Tech Stack